 The Department of Plant and Environmental Sciences, formerly Agronomy and Horticulture, was formed in 1986 from the merging of the Crop and Soil Science department with the Horticulture department.
 The department consists of 30 faculty, including 8 off-campus faculty with exclusive research appointments, as well as several Affiliate faculty.

-Possible majors in the Department of Plant and Environmental Sciences include: Environmental Science, Genetics, Agronomy, Horticulture, Soil Science, and Turfgrass Science and Management.
+Possible majors in the Department of Plant and Environmental Sciences include: Agronomy, Environmental Science, Genetics, Horticulture, Soil Science, Turfgrass Science and Management, and one interdisciplinary degree program in Water Science and Management.

 There are 2 regents professors, 13 professors, 4 associate professors, 13 assistant professors, and 3 college professors.
 The average teaching appointment of the faculty is 25% with 75% research appointment.
 The department offers 3 B.S. degrees, 2 M.S. degrees, and 1 Ph.D. degree with various options within these degrees.

 Field Trip!: Red Chile

 Box 30003 MSC 3Q